 In addition to the above application requirements, the following requirements are for students applying for a science writing internship:

-- Must be currently enrolled full-time at an accredited institution and completed at least sophomore year schooling with demonstrated competence in science writing;
+- Must be currently enrolled full-time at an accredited institution and have completed at least sophomore year schooling with demonstrated competence in science writing.

-- Must have a demonstrated writing ability and an interest in science; and
+- Must have a demonstrated writing ability and an interest in science.

-- Email three (3) writing samples to email@example.com.
+- Submit three (3) writing samples.
 Writing samples weigh most heavily in the selection process.
-We recommend stories and articles about science written for a public audience.
-This can include samples written specifically for this application or for classes, or writing published in newspapers, magazines or blogs (including student newspapers).
+We recommend stories and articles about science, written for a public audience.
+This can include samples written specifically for this application or for classes; or writing published in newspapers, magazines, or blogs (including student newspapers).
 Less recommended are write-ups for experiments, as these typically are written for a scientific audience in the passive voice.

 Students receive a salary and, under certain conditions, travel reimbursement.
 Salaries are competitive and are based upon the field of study and the academic year status of the student.
 If travel reimbursement is approved, it will be paid only for students whose permanent and school addresses are more than fifty miles away from Argonne.
 Travel expenses are reimbursed consistent with the terms detailed in the laboratory acceptance letter.
 Travel reimbursement is based on a round-trip from the traveler’s trip origin (trip origin to Argonne and Argonne back to trip origin).